AgateTravel WeLiveToServe

 Clothing

-Summer shirts, summer pants, shorts, and dresses are suitable for staying under the mountain.
-But if you are going to climb the mountain, better wear quick-drying inner layers and warm, windproof mountaineering jackets and trousers.
+Summer shirts, summer pants, shorts, and dresses are suitable for staying at the foot of the mountain.
+But if you are going to climb the mountain, better wear quick-drying inner layer and warm, windproof mountaineering jacket and trousers.

 Shoes